 Your doctor may offer you medication known as an ‘antipsychotic’.
-These reduce the symptoms of schizophrenia, but do not cure the illness.
+These reduce the symptoms of schizophrenia, but don’t cure the illness.
 Your healthcare professionals should work with you to help choose a medication.
 If you want, your carer can also help you make the decision.
 Doctors should explain the benefits and side effects of each drug.

 Your medication should be reviewed at least once a year.